Lindsay Inglis: Military career

 In late April 1915, eight months after the outbreak of the First World War, Inglis volunteered for the New Zealand Expeditionary Force (NZEF).
 He had some military experience, having served as an officer in the Territorial Force with the 2nd (South Canterbury) Regiment.
 Posted to the New Zealand Rifle Brigade, he served in Egypt and on the Western Front.
 As a company commander in his battalion, he participated in the Battle of Flers-Courcelette during the Somme Offensive in September 1916.
 He was awarded the Military Cross for his part in the battle, after which he was the only surviving officer from his section of the front line.

 Inglis later transferred to the New Zealand Machine Gun Corps, in which he commanded a company for the remainder of the war.
-Present at the capture of Le Quesnoy in late 1918, he was discharged from the NZEF in April 1919 and returned to New Zealand.
+Inglis and his company were present at the capture of Le Quesnoy in late 1918, he was discharged from the NZEF in April 1919 and returned to New Zealand.